Filipiniality/Lugaw/src/_includes/markdown/update-log-markdown.md

 ---

+## June, 2023

+I'm having a lot of fun making Honeycomb stamps add uploading them to my [graphics collection](../silly-stuff/).
+I realized that with a 1x1 transparent PNG, you can make the stamps form different shapes!
+The one on my page looks like a heart because of that.

-## May 12, 2023
+## May, 2023

 I figured out how to put everything on github!
-[You can look at the source code over here.](https://github.com/Filipiniality/lugaw).
+[You can look at the source code over here](https://github.com/Filipiniality/lugaw).
 On top of the standard deploy-to-neocities action, I used [11ty-dependency-tree](https://github.com/11ty/eleventy-dependency-tree).
 Also, [here's the step-by-step process](https://github.com/M1ssM0ss/deploy-to-neocities-template), if you were as lost as me.

 ## April, 2023